Annan (Tang protectorate): Predecessors

-The territory was conquered for the Qin dynasty by Zhao Tuo after the death of Qin Shi Huang.
+The territory was conquered by the Qin dynasty general Zhao Tuo after the death of Qin Shi Huang.
 In the chaos surrounding the Chu–Han Contention, he declared its independence as Nanyue and ruled from Panyu (modern Guangzhou).
 Jiaozhou was the Han dynasty country subdivision formed from the annexation of this tributary kingdom in 111 BCE and it initially comprised the areas of modern Guangdong, Guangxi, and northern Vietnam.

 During the Three Kingdoms era, Eastern Wu split from Liangguang as Guangzhou in 222 CE.
 Tang rule in northern Vietnam began in 622 after Qiu He, the Chinese warlord recognized Tang authority.

 Tang Protectorate

-In 624 the Tang dynasty created the Jiaozhou Protectorate.
-In 627 the Jiaozhou Protectorate was put under the administration of Lingnan Circuit.
+Prior to the Annan Protectorate, the region it encompassed was part of Jiaozhou, a province created during the Han dynasty (202 BC – 220 AD).
 In 679, the Annan Protectorate replaced the Jiaozhou Protectorate and was seated in Songping County (宋平縣) in present day Hanoi.

-The Annan Protectorate was renamed Zhennan Protectorate in 757.
-It was changed back to Annan Protectorate in 760.
-The Annan Protectorate came under attack from Nanzhao in 846 and the conflict lasted until 866, after which the Jinghai Army Jiedushi was created.
+The Annan Protectorate was briefly renamed to Zhennan Protectorate in 757 due to the An Lushan rebellion.
+The Annan Protectorate came under attack from Nanzhao in 846 and the conflict lasted until 866, after which it was renamed Jinghai Army by Gao Pian, the general who defeated the Nanzhao forces.

 List of notable events

 In 676, jiedushi and governors of Guangxi, Guangdong and Jiaozhou established a method of selecting local men for administrative positions.
 Every four years, the "southern selection" would choose aboriginal chiefs to be appointed to fill positions of the fifth degree and above.
 Taxation was more moderate than within the empire proper; the harvest tax was one-half the standard rate, an acknowledgement of the political problems inherent in ruling a non-Chinese population.

-In 687, the new governor of Annan, Liu Yanyou doubled the taxes.
+In 687, the new governor of Annan, Liu Yanyou tried to levy full taxes on the Li people, who had been given special tax exemptions requiring them to pay only half the normal tax rate.
 The indigenous peasants under chief Lý Tự Tiên resisted.
 Liu Yanyou killed Lý. Đinh Kiến, one of Lý's compatriots, led the people against Yanyou and besieged him in Songping.
 In the summer, the rebels took Songping and put Yanyou to death.
 A governor general, Feng Yuanchang, had earlier been called in to help Liu, but Feng hoped to gain influence at Liu's expense and did nothing to help him.
 Instead Feng established a fortified camp and sent envoys to the rebels telling them to kill their leader and join him.
 After Liu was killed, Feng abandoned Annan.
 Another general, Cao Xuanjing, marched into Annan, put down the rebellion, and executed Đinh Kiến.